Tender Napalm

 Tender Napalm is a 2011 play by Philip Ridley.
-Ridley's eighth stageplay for adults, it premiered at The Southwark Playhouse, London on 19 April 2011.
+Ridley's eighth stage play for adults, it premiered at London's Southwark Playhouse on 19 April 2011.

 The original production was directed by David Mercatali, who previously directed the professional revival of Ridley's 2004 play Moonfleece in 2010.
-Since then Mercatali has collaborated with Ridley a number of times in directing the premiere productions for the majority of Ridley's new stageplays.
+Since then Mercatali has collaborated with Ridley a number of times in directing the premiere productions for the majority of Ridley's new stage plays.

 The production starred Vinette Robinson as Woman and Jack Gordon as Man, who had previously played a minor role in the 2009 horror film Heartless which was written and directed by Ridley.

-Story
+Plot

 The play shows the interplay between a Man and Woman.

 Through their dialogue they speak with poetic intensity and describe being involved in highly imaginative and improbable situations, such as leading armies of monkeys, fighting a sea serpent and being abducted by aliens.

 They both speak romantically to each other - describing with passion how they find each other beautiful - as well as violently - such as performing sexual acts on each other with weaponry.

 Throughout the majority of the play the audience is unaware as to what is fantasy and what is reality, with the narrative frequently shifting within the interplay of the Man and Woman.